 Unless otherwise stated in the related Pool Supplement, we compute interest on a 30/360 Basis, whether or not interest on the underlying Mortgages is payable on a 30/360 Basis.
-If interest on the underlying Mortgages is payable on an Actual/360 Basis, we will adjust the interest allocation for each monthly Mortgage payment using the formula set forth below in order to conform the interest allocation on the Mortgages as closely as practicable to interest payments on the PCs.
+If interest on the underlying Mortgages is payable on an Actual/360 Basis, we will adjust the interest allocation for each monthly Mortgage payment in order to conform the interest allocation on the Mortgages as closely as practicable to interest payments on the PCs.
+Any difference resulting from this adjustment will be minimal.
+Absent clear error, our adjustment to the interest allocation will be final and binding.